noahrubin/BAClassify/README.md

     </ol>

 <h1> Feedback and Questions/Concerns </h1>
-<p> Your feedback is welcome!
-For all questions, concerns, and comments please email me at nar62@cornell.edu <\p>
+Your feedback is welcome!
+For all questions, concerns, and comments please email me at nar62@cornell.edu